michaelwschultz/hemolog.com/README.md

 You'll need Node and Yarn installed before you can run the server.
 Check the package.json for corresponding version numbers.

-You'll also need your own Firebase instance.
+You'll also need your own Firebase Cloud Firestore and Authentication instances.
 You can sign up for free at [firebase.google.com](https://firebase.google.com/).

-Once you have your database credentials you'll need to add them to a local `.env` file.
+Once you've setup your Firebase account you'll need to add a number of keys to a local `.env` file.

 ```
 NEXT_PUBLIC_FIREBASE_PROJECT_ID=""